-The Physical Education curriculum and scheme of learning developed at the school covers all areas of activity outlined as statutory in the P.E.
-National Curriculum.
+The Physical Education curriculum and scheme of learning developed at the school covers development and progression of a range of skills.
 This must be differentiated, to meet the needs of the individual pupils, which requires planning in advance.
 Some aspects of the curriculum will not be appropriate for some of the pupils at Maypole School and will therefore be adapted accordingly.

-What is important is that the pupils are instilled with an understanding of the importance of physical activity, and the links to health and wellbeing; and a knowledge of a wide range of potential sporting activities and how to access them.
+What is important is that the pupils are instilled with an understanding of the importance of physical activity, and the links to health and wellbeing; and a knowledge of a wide range of potential sporting and leisure activities and how to access them.